 Once you get into contrib land, eg. translating views or webforms, yet more glue modules are needed.
-For Views, you need i18nviews, for webform, you need webform_localization (note the lack of naming scheme).
+For Views, you need i18nviews, for webform, you need webform_localization (note the lack of consistent naming scheme).

 Drupal 8 has general base solutions in core

 Instead in Drupal 8 the configuration and content system is (almost) all encompassing, so you mostly either work with a configuration (entity) or a content (entity).
 Content entities all have fields.
 They at least have base fields, but most support configurable fields, so you can customize fields on blocks or taxonomy terms.
 Both base fields and configurable fields come with native support for multilingual storage, editing and rendering.
 When you deal with a node or custom block, you can equally have the fields set translatable.